 Most of Grand Canyon National Park’s scenic roads are open throughout the winter and only close during periods of inclimate weather.
 Those feeling up for a real challenge can take a multi-day trek that runs from the South Rim to the North Rim.
 The park has a resource page to help make sure visitors are well-prepared for long winter hikes in the canyon.
 You’ll also want to check out these 10 tips for hiking the Grand Canyon, no matter what time of year you go.

-If you’re not one for hiking -- or driving -- consider taking a scenic train ride through the park.
-The Grand Canyon Railway and Hotel also offers ride and stay packages that are enticing -- and customizable.
+If you’re not one for hiking — or driving — consider taking a bus tour along the South Rim for excellent views or a scenic train ride from Williams, Arizona to the park.
+The Grand Canyon Railway and Hotel in Williams also offers ride and stay packages that are enticing — and customizable.

 5. Death Valley National Park